snsaiphoo/binf6110_assignment2/README.md

 * **Stage 2** (45 days) – SRR10551662, SRR10551661, SRR10551660
 * **Stage 3** (71 days) – SRR10551659, SRR10551658, SRR10551657

-SRA files were retrieved using the prefetch command from the SRA Toolkit container.
+SRA files were retrieved using the prefetch command from the SRA Toolkit version 3.2.1 container.
 The script can be seen in [`01_data.sh`](scripts/01_data.sh).
 These SRA files were then converted to FASTQ format using fasterq-dump.
 The script can be seen in [`02_data.sh`](scripts/02_data.sh).
 The resulting FASTQ files were compressed for use in downstream quality control and transcript quantification.

 #### 1.4 - Reference Genome Reasoning
 The RNA-seq data analyzed in this study originate from the _Saccharomyces cerevisiae L-329_ strain described in [1].
 However, transcript quantification was performed using the _S288C_ reference transcriptome.

-To validate this choice, [`00_refanalysis.sh`](scripts/00_refanalysis.sh) was used to assess sequence conservation between the _L-329_ [16] strain and the _S288C_ reference using BLAST.
+To validate this choice, [`00_refanalysis.sh`](scripts/00_refanalysis.sh) was used to assess sequence conservation between the _L-329_ [16] strain and the _S288C_ reference using BLAST version 2.2.31.
 Results indicated that over 99% of queried sequences aligned to the _S288C_ reference [17], with an average percent identity of approximately 80%, supporting substantial conservation across coding regions.

 Although _L-329_ is the experimental strain, _S288C_ was selected due to its well-annotated and curated genome assembly.
 Given the high alignment rate and strong sequence conservation, _S288C_ provides an appropriate and biologically relevant reference for transcript quantification and downstream functional enrichment analyses.